X-Niter/DeepMobLearning-BloodMagic/README.md

 BloodMagic addon for DMLE(DeepMobLearning Extended)

 This is an addon for DMLE to add integration with the BloodMagic mod.
-This is an extention of Xt9's DML mod to keep up with support and introduce some niffty and creative changes, and allow for more options, flexability, and creativity.
+This is an extention of Xt9's DeepMobLearning BloodMagic mod designed to work in conjustion with DMLE (DeepMobLearning Extended).

 This addon being updated to work with DMLE was requested by Youtuber [FerreiraAlex](https://www.youtube.com/channel/UCLnoV4BBPVsxVEPtY4_UhcA)